 Masterbatch – Make large amounts of the basic oil mix and/or masterbatch lye.
 Another technique is to measure oils for many batches at once to use as desired.
 Read the article on masterbatching in the March/April 2019 issue of Making Soap, Cosmetics & Candles for more information.

 Molds – Use molds that do not need liners or choose reusable liners.
 Silicone and many plastic molds do not require a liner.
 Mylar cut to fit the mold can be reused time and time again.

 Premix – Mix additives for each formula.
 If you regularly make certain batches with specific additives, mix them ahead of time to save time measuring each ingredient each batch.

 Make bigger batches.
 If you find you must make the same soap batches too often, it is time to upgrade to larger molds and batches.
 It does not take much more time to make a bigger batch than a smaller one, so save on labor by moving up.

 Keep good inventory.
-This may not seem like a time-saving move but keep track of supplies and ingredients and order in a timely manner to prevent those frustrating incidences when you need to make soap, but come up short on one oil or some other mishap that prevents you from making soap and wastes time.
+This may not seem like a time-saving move, but it is.
+Keep track of supplies and ingredients and order in a timely manner to prevent those frustrating times when you need to make soap, but do not have the ingredients on hand to do so.

-Ordering – Related to inventory, order or purchase ingredients in a timely manner.
+Ordering – Related to inventory, order or purchase ingredients shortly before you need them.
 Don’t order more than you plan to use in a reasonable period, but order early enough to allow for vendor shortages and so on.
 Those anxious moments and wasted time involved in not having what you need for that batch should be few and far between.

 Try some of these ideas to see if they help make your soapmaking experience faster and efficient.
 Try some or try them all!